-Payments may be made by check, cash, Visa, MasterCard, in person, online, or by mail addressed to: Cashier's Office, Rider University, 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099.
+Payments may be made by check, cash, Visa®, MasterCard®, Discover, American Express, and electronic check, in person, online, or by mail addressed to: Cashier's Office, Rider University, 2083 Lawrenceville Road, Lawrenceville, NJ 08648-3099.

 Checks should be made payable to Rider University.
 International students should make payments in U.S. dollars.
 The student's name and Bronc ID number should be included on the check.